 This keyword specifies the maximum number of file objects that may be stored in each system file object subdirectory.
-Subdirectories are created in the directory specified by DB\FoDir.
-A new file object subdirectory will be automatically created when the number of file objects in a subdirectory exceeds the threshold value.
+Subdirectories are created in the directory specified by DB_FoDir.
+A new file object subdirectory is automatically created when the number of file objects in an existing subdirectory exceeds the threshold value.

-To set the number of files per file object subdirectory to 500, default value: 0 (file objects are stored directly in the directory specified by DB\FoDir)
+To set the number of files per file object subdirectory to the value 500, default value: 0 (file objects are stored directly in the directory specified by DB_FoDir)

-DB\FoSub = 500
+DB_FoSub = 500

-You can insert data into a new system file object only when you have set DB\FoDir.
+A new system file object can only be inserted when DB_FoDir is set.
 This keyword is used when a database is started.

-valid range: 100 ~ 10000 or 0 (FO directory has no sub-directories)
+valid range: 100 through 10000 or 0 (FO directory has no sub-directories)

-see also: DB FoDir
+see also: DB_FoDir

-DB\FoTyp=<value>
+DB_FoTyp=<value>

-This keyword specifies what ODBC type the FILE type maps.
-ODBC does not define FILE type that is supported only by DBMaker, development tools, such as Borland Delphi or Microsoft Visual Basic do not know about FILE type.
-If you want to allow tools to access data of the FILE type, DBMaker should internally map the FILE type to LONG VARBINARY by setting DB\FoTyp to 1.
-There is no mapping if DB\FoTyp is 0.
+This keyword specifies the ODBC type of the FILE.
+ODBC does not define the FILE types that are supported by DBMaker.
+Additionally, some development tools like Borland Delphi or Microsoft Visual Basic may not support FILE type.
+If you want to allow tools to access data of the FILE type, DBMaker should internally map the FILE type to LONG VARBINARY by setting DB_FoTyp to 1.
+There is no mapping if DB_FoTyp is 0.

-valid range: 0 (not mapping)
+valid range: 0 (no mapping)

-1 (FILE type mapping to LONG VARBINARY)
+1 (FILE type mapped to LONG VARBINARY)

-DB\GcChk=<value>
+DB GcChk=<value>

-This keyword is used to set the minimum number of transaction per second (TPS) that will initiate the group commit transaction protocol.
+This keyword specifies the minimum number of transaction per second (TPS) that will initiate the group commit transaction protocol.

-DBMaker always checks the current number of transactions.
+DBMaker always tracks the current number of transactions.
 The number of transactions per second is equivalent to the number of sync requests per second.
-DBMaker uses DB\GCCHK as the TPS threshold.
-When the server TPS reaches this threshold, the group-commit protocol is activated.
-When TPS is below the threshold, the group-commit is turned off.
-For example, if DB\GCCHK = 20, the group-commit protocol will be turned on if there are over 20 transactions per second.
+DBMaker uses DB_GCCHK as the TPS threshold.
+The group-commit protocol is activated when the server's TPS reaches this threshold.
+The group-commit is turned off when TPS is below the threshold.
+For example, if DB_GCCHK = 20, the group-commit protocol will be turned on if there are over 20 transactions per second.

-DB\GCCHK allows DBMaker to dynamically switch between activating and deactivating the group-commit protocol.
-Since transaction activity is not constant, e.g. sometimes very high, sometimes low, DBMaker will switch the protocol to avoid unnecessary waiting.
+DB_GCCHK allows DBMaker to dynamically switch between activating and deactivating the group-commit protocol.
+Since transaction activity is not constant, e.g. sometimes very high, sometimes low, DBMaker switches the protocol to avoid unnecessary waiting.